ToneXum/LPAF/readme.md

 **This project is still far, far from finished and cannot possibly be used for production.**

-# GAFW
+# LPAF
-The **G**eneric **A**pplication **F**ramwork (for **W**indows) is a lightweight framework to create applications of any kind like videogames and tools.
-It focuses on simplicity and performace while being incredibly easy to use.
+The **L**ightweigt and **P**erfomant **A**pplication **F**ramwork is really just what the name says, a framework for development of performance-critical application.

 ### Documentation and Information
-For an installation guide as well as information about usage of this framework, check the user documentation.
-At the moment you can find it on the [Wiki](https://github.com/ToneXum/GAFW/wiki) of this Repo.
+You can find documentation and guides in the `Documentation/` directory in this repository.

 To view progress on updates, features and bug fixes you can check out the [Kanban Board](https://github.com/users/ToneXum/projects/1).

-For even more information like announcements, polls and Q&A you can visit the [Discussions](https://github.com/ToneXum/GAFW/discussions)
+For even more information like announcements, polls and Q&A you can visit the [Discussions](https://github.com/ToneXum/LPAF/discussions)

 ### Contact
-For any inquiries about this repository you can send an E-Mail to tonexum@national.shitposting.agency (Yes, Im not joking.
+For any inquiries you can send an E-Mail to tonexum@national.shitposting.agency (Yes, Im not joking.
 Checked every few days)